GrowthHacker: Automated Off-Policy Evaluation Optimization Using Code-Modifying LLM Agents: Results and Discussions

-We present performance results categorized by environment complexity and action space characteristics.
-Tables~\ref{tab:basic_advanced_continuous}, \ref{tab:rtb_advanced_discrete}, and \ref{tab:rec_basic_discrete} show performance across three representative scenarios.
-Figure~\ref{fig:rtb_basics_descrete} further shows a visual illustration of the performance of estimators on RTB Basics (discrete).
+We present two representative discrete-action results to illustrate framework behavior.
+Tables~\ref{tab:rtb_advanced_discrete} and \ref{tab:rec_basic_discrete} show performance for RTB: Advanced and REC: Basic (both discrete).
+Figure~\ref{fig:rtb_basics_descrete} further shows a visual illustration of the performance of estimators on RTB: Basic (discrete).